Vahe1994/AQLM/README.md

 ```
 Notice that `torch_dtype` should be set to either `torch.float16` or `"auto"` on GPU and `torch.float32` on CPU.
 After that, the model can be used exactly the same as one would use and unquantized model.

-As of now, we provide efficient implementations for matrix-vector multiplications for `1x16` and `2x8` AQLM schemes on GPU, and `Kx8` scheme on CPU.

 ## Quantization